The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime

 Note that $I_0$ and $P_\mu$ alone suffice to generate ${C}(1, n-1)$.
-In fact, using Eqs. (\ref{commut1})--(\ref{commut3}) and the first of Eqs. (\ref{inverse}), we can define all other group generators as follows:
+In fact, using Eqs (\ref{commut1})--(\ref{commut3}) and the first of Eqs (\ref{inverse}), we can define all other group generators as follows:

-This tells many things about the partial ordering of causal events in ${\cal M}_n$.
-Indeed, we may think of $I_0$ as representing the operator that performs the partial ordering of causally related events as seen by a point--like agent located at $x = 0$, which receives signals from its own past and sends signals to its own future, of $T(a)$ as the operator that shifts the agent from $x = 0$ to $x = a$ in ${\cal M}_n$ and of $I_a$ as a continuous set of involutions which impart a symmetric--space structure to the lattice of causal event.
+This tells us many things about the partial ordering of causal events in ${\cal M}_n$.
+In fact, we may think of $I_0$ as representing the operator which performs the partial ordering of causally related events as seen by a point--like observer located at $x = 0$, which receives signals from its own past and sends signals to its own future, of $T(a)$ as the operator which shifts the observer from $x = 0$ to $x = a$ in ${\cal M}_n$, and of $I_a$ as a continuous set of involutions which impart a symmetric--space structure to the lattice of causal event.

-Lastly note that, provided that $n$ is even, we can include parity transformation $P: \{x^0, \vec x\} \rightarrow \{x^0, -\vec x\}$ as a second discrete element of the conformal group.
-Time--reversal must be instead excluded, since it does not preserve the causal ordering of events.
+Lastly note that, provided $n$ is even, we can include parity transformation $P: \{x^0, \vec x\} \rightarrow \{x^0, -\vec x\}$ as a second discrete element of the conformal group.
+Instead, time--reversal must be excluded, since it does not preserve the causal order of events.
 This makes a difference between GR and CGR.
-Indeed, time reversal, so familiar to GR, is replaced by orthochronous inversion $I_0$ conventionally centered at an arbitrary point $x=0$.
+In fact, time reversal, so familiar to GR, is replaced by orthochronous inversion $I_0$ conventionally centered at an arbitrary point $x=0$.